edgamat/edgamat.github.io/_posts/2019-09-29-The-Center-Of-A-Clean-Architecture.md

 One principle of the Clean Architecture is to ensure the Domain business logic remains independent of any frameworks used by your application.
 So let's take a look at an ASP.NET Core application.
-It is dependent on several external NuGet packages to handle processing incoming HTTP requests, but a host of infrastructure concerns like logging, configuration, dependency injection, security, etc.
+It is dependent on several external NuGet packages to handle processing incoming HTTP requests, including a host of infrastructure concerns like logging, configuration, dependency injection, security, etc.

 We want to ensure that none of that (or as little as possible) appears in the Domain business logic class library.

 ## Define the Domain Entities

+Recall the idea behind our application, a Book Warehouse:

+- The REST API will provide access to the **Warehouse** of books.
+- Users will be able to query the Warehouse to determine if a **Book** is in stock.
+- Users will be able to create an **Order**.

 Let's begin with the most important entity, the **Book**: